huggingface/diffusers/PHILOSOPHY.md

 ## Simple over easy

-As The Zen of Python states, **explicit is better than implicit** and **simple is better than complex**.
+As PyTorch states, **explicit is better than implicit** and **simple is better than complex**.
 This design philosophy is reflected in multiple parts of the library:
 - We follow PyTorch's API with methods like [`DiffusionPipeline.to`](https://huggingface.co/docs/diffusers/main/en/api/diffusion_pipeline#diffusers.DiffusionPipeline.to) to let the user handle device management.
 - Raising concise error messages is preferred to silently correct erroneous input.
 Diffusers aims at teaching the user, rather than making the library as easy to use as possible.
 - Complex model vs. scheduler logic is exposed instead of magically handled inside.
 Schedulers/Samplers are separated from diffusion models with minimal dependencies on each other.
 This forces the user to write the unrolled denoising loop.
 However, the separation allows for easier debugging and gives the user more control over adapting the denoising process or switching out diffusion models or schedulers.